litestar-org/litestar/docs/usage/16-templating.md

 # Templates

+Starlite has built-in support for both the [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/) and [Mako](https://www.makotemplates.org/) template engines, as well as abstractions to make use of any template engine you wish.

 ## Template engines

-Starlite has built-in support for both [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/) and [Mako](https://www.makotemplates.org/) as template engines, and it also offers a simple way to add additional template engines.
+To stay lightweight, a Starlite installation does not include the *Jinja* or *Mako* libraries themselves.
+Before you can start using them, you have to install it via the respective extra:

+- `pip install starlite[jinja]` for *Jinja2*
+- `pip install starlite[mako]` for *Mako*

+!!! info
+    *Jinja* is included in the `standard` extra.
+If you installed Starlite using `starlite[standard]`, you do not need to explicitly add the `jinja` extra.

-### Registering a Template Engine
+### Registering a template engine

 To register one of the built-in template engines you simply need to pass it to the Starlite constructor: